LnzyDee/Pewlett-Hackard-Analysis/README.md

 ## Overview of Pewlett Hackard Analysis

-Using the data provided to determine the number of retiring employees per title, and identifying employees who are eligible to participate in a mentorship program.
+Using the data provided and determining the number of retiring employees per title as well as identifying employees who are eligible to participate in a mentorship program.

 ## Pewlett Hackard Analysis Results